expo/expo/docs/pages/faq/implementing-a-checkbox.md

     </Pressable>
   );
 }
 ```

 Now this checkbox ticks all of the boxes of what it should be.
-It toggles between `checked` states, can be controlled and its styles are fully customizable.
+It toggles between `checked` states, can be controlled, and its styles are fully customizable.